metisx-dev/xvector/README.md

 xvecVectorArray vectorArray;
 status = xvecCreateVectorArray(&vectorArray, context, dimension); // Create a vector array.

-xvecSetVectorArrayBuffer(vectorArray, vectorBuf, vectorCount); // Set the buffer to vector array.
+xvecSetVectorArrayBuffer(vectorArray, vectorBuf, NULL, vectorCount); // Set the buffer to vector array.
 Now, the reference count of the buffer is 2.

 xvecReleaseBuffer(vectorBuf); // The reference count of the buffer is 1, so the buffer is still alive.